 One study found that women who regularly took an iron supplement, which is non-heme iron were 40 percent less likely to have trouble getting pregnant than those who didn’t take iron.

 Complex carbs take longer than refined ones to digest, helping to keep blood sugar and insulin at a stable level.
 Increased insulin levels can disrupt reproductive hormones.

-Replace all hydrogenated oils in your diet with a monounsaturated fat like olive oil.
+Replace all hydrogenated oils in your diet with monounsaturated fat like olive oil.
 Olive oil helps decrease inflammation throughout the body.
-Inflammation interferes with ovulation, conception and early development of the embryo.
+Inflammation interferes with ovulation, conception, and early development of the embryo.

 What foods are bad for fertility?

 As previously mentioned, following a balanced diet is important for your overall health, including your reproductive health.
 So of course, while there are specific nutrients, minerals, and foods that can potentially help support your chances of getting pregnant, there are a handful of foods that may have negative effects.

 The study published in the American Journal of Obstetrics and Gynecology (which we spoke a little about earlier) also found that diets high in saturated or trans fat can impact your fertility .
 This means a diet rich in red and processed meats, potatoes, sweets, and sweetened drinks may not do a great job at keeping your reproductive system in good shape.

 What’s important to remember is that following a healthy and balanced diet is something that’s been recommended for all of us from a young age (remember the food pyramid!)
 So while following a diet packed with essential nutrients can support your reproductive health, it will also have a great impact on your overall wellbeing and will help with the support and growth of your baby!

 One of the most reliable ways to know more about your current fertility status is with a fertility test.
 This can be done by taking a visit to your doctor or from home with an at-home fertility test.